bioturing/bbrowserx-wiki/README.md

 ### 1.1.
 Pre-Installation Requirements

 Before installing the BioTuring System on Linux/K8S, some pre-installation steps are required:
-- Container runtime (Docker, Containerd) or K8s
+- System: K8s
-- The system has one or multiple NVIDIA GPU(s) (at least 16 GB memory per GPU)
+- Each node has one or multiple NVIDIA GPU(s) (at least 16 GB memory per GPU)
 - SSL certificate and a domain name for users to securely access the platform on the web browser
 - A token obtained from BioTuring
 - At least 64 GB of root partition.
 - At least 32 GB of RAM
 - At least 16 CPU cores.
-- Operating system:  Ubuntu 18.04.x, Ubuntu 20.04.x, Ubuntu 22.04.x, RHEL 7.x, RHEL 8.x, RHEL 9.x
-- or K8s

-## 2. Self-Signed CA Certificate installation (If you have problem with curl https):
+## 2. Self-Signed CA Certificate installation (Optional, just in case your node has a problem with curl https):

 Adding self-signed certificates as trusted to your proxy agent/server